 How much funding is available?

-The Center for STEM Education has $2000 available to distribute for the 2016-2017 academic year.
-We will award $1000 to two different students.
+The Center for STEM Education will award $1,000 (per recipient) to a maximum of three students for the 2017-2018 academic year.
 Decisions about awards will be made through a competitive application process.

 How do I apply?

-Please contact Dr. Victor Sampson, email@example.com, with any questions about the Addison Lee Award or application process.
+Please contact Dr. Catherine Riegle-Crumb, email@example.com, with any questions about the Addison Lee Award or application process.